15 Until Next Time…

 Algorithm

 Various algorithms allow us to estimate the parameters of the model, typically in an iterative fashion, moving from one guess to a hopefully better one.
-This could be maximum likelihood, bayesian estimation, or stochastic gradient descent, or a specific implementation of these, such as penalized likelihood, hamilton monte carlo, or backpropagation.
+We can think of general approaches, like maximum likelihood, Bayesian estimation, or stochastic gradient descent.
+Or we can focus on a specific implementation of these, such as penalized likelihood, hamilton monte carlo, or backpropagation.

-So when we think about models, we start with an idea, but in the end it needs to be expressed in a form that suggests an architecture that can take in data and make outputs in the form of predictions or what can be amenable to such.
-With that in place, we need an algorithm that can obtain parameter estimates of the model, and a way to evaluate how well the model is doing.
-While this is enough, it only gets us the bare minimum of a result.
-There are many more things we have to do to help us interpret results, understand its performance, and get a sense of its limitations.
+So when we think about models, we start with an idea, but in the end it needs to be expressed in a form that suggests an architecture.
+That architecture specifies how we take in data and make outputs in the form of predictions, or something that can be transformed to them.
+With that in place, we need an algorithm search the parameter space of estimates of the model, and a way to evaluate how well the model is doing.
+While this is enough to produce results, it only gets us the bare minimum.
+There are many more things we have to do to help us interpret those results, understand the model’s performance, and get a sense of its limitations.

 15.2 Key Steps in Modeling